by Jere Beery

 The day I can honestly say that I know what it feels like to give birth, that will be the day I will agree my ex-wife somehow contracted combat induced PTSD.
 Frankly, I personally think my ex-wife is suffering from an extremely rare form of emotional disorder known as; PMSD, Post Marital Stress Disorder.

-Posted by Jere Beery on Jul 12 2011, With 0 Reads, Filed under Health, PTSD.
+Posted by Jere Beery on July 12, 2011, With 4018 Reads Filed under Health, PTSD.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.